 Until we reach and address an advanced topic like:

-• Perform Deep Validation in flat files processes
+- Perform Deep Validation in flat file processes.

-And hopefully teaching you something new (trick or tip) about Flat Files or at least trying to demystify some issues related with Flat Files.
+And hopefully teaching you something new (trick or tip) about Flat Files, or at least trying to demystify some issues related to Flat Files.

-Most of these things will be solved by explaining to you how to create, for each scenario, flat-file schema from flat file document instances using the BizTalk Flat File Schema Wizard.
+Most of these things will be solved by explaining to you how to create, for each scenario, a flat-file schema from flat-file document instances using the BizTalk Flat File Schema Wizard.

-Others, how can we tuning some properties afterward so that we can have the desired output.
+Others, how can we tune some properties afterward so that we can have the desired output?